Shailean/portfolio/README.md

 # About Me
 I spent the first 10+ years of my career working at nonprofit organizations with over 6 of those years as a financial literacy educator.
-Lately, I've developed an interest in how technological interventions can have a beneficial impact on marginalized populations and so I'm looking to transition into tech.
+Lately, I've developed an interest in how technological interventions can have a beneficial impact on marginalized populations and so I'm looking to incorporate tech into my personal finance experience.
 I have been taking courses on freeCodeCamp, Udemy, and Codecademy to build my skill set in Web Development and UX Design.

 I graduated from [Generation USA](https://usa.generation.org/)'s Junior Web Developer bootcamp in September 2022.